 One of our long time DAILY Southern California Horses To Watch clients recently emailed our office asking me or any staff member to expound upon our most favorite “sucker bets”.

 Some people would define the sucker bet as one where you are deliberately giving the advantage to the bookmaker.
 An example would be the modern trend for cashing out your bet.
-There are plenty of bookies who offer cash out, as you can see here.
+There are plenty of bookies who offer cash out.
+In fact, all the biggest horse racing betting sites have it these days, even via their mobile apps.
 But why would they do this?
 Simply because in doing so they are offering you a second bet with an even bigger overround.
 So effectively they are making their profit margin twice in the same market.

 A “sucker bet” here is defined as a wager that has virtually no chance of success, even though it may appear to be the “lock of the century”!